Skip to main content

 Jim Urquhart was assigned to the 8th Reinforcements for the 9th Infantry Battalion and trained at Frasers Hill Camp, Enoggera just outside Brisbane.

-Jim wrote to his girl back in north Queensland - Violet Wilkinson, eight of his postcards have recently been donated to the State Library, and they will be added to the collection already held, which is a Souvenir he had sent to Violet from Cairo.
+Jim wrote to his girl back in north Queensland - Violet Wilkinson, eight of his postcards have been donated to the State Library, and were added to the collection already held, which is a Souvenir he had sent to Violet from Cairo.

 Jim also sent a photograph of the troopship 'Kyarra' that he departed Queensland on, bound for Egypt in August 1915.
 On board was a fellow recruit from his home town, Louis Ghensi.